Fr0sT-Brutal/awesome-pascal/README.md

 * [Kraft Physics Engine](https://github.com/BeRo1985/kraft).
 Open source Object Pascal physics engine library that can be used in 3D games.
 Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)

 * [PngComponents](https://bitbucket.org/uweraabe/pngcomponents).
 PngComponents is a set of components that allows you to include in your application real PNG files.
 PNG files on their own do not generate an enourmous advantage, but their support for an alpha-channel does indeed have quite a charm to it.

+* [AggPasMod](https://github.com/CWBudde/AggPasMod).
+Modernized Pascal Anti-Grain Geometry.
+Based on AggPas, which is itself based on the Anti-Grain Geometry, this project offers support for the latest Delphi Versions (XE and above) and contains some helper classes (VCL components and FireMonkey interface).
+2D vector graphics library.
+Basically, you can think of AggPas as of a rendering engine that produces pixel images in memory from some vectorial data.
+But of course, AGG can do much more than that.
+// *Vector graphic library, renders SVG and much more*

 ## Communications ##